asyncapi/website/pages/blog/microcks-asyncapi-part2.md

 **What are the business use-cases of AsyncAPI?
 Where can you use Microcks as an essential part of your toolchain?**

-As said before event-driven and asynchronous APIs are becoming mainstream because we truly understand now the level of decoupling - and thus power and agility - it brings within our products.
-We see the need for asynchronous APIs - and the presence of Apache Kafka as the de facto standard for message brokering - everywhere :
+As said before, event-driven and asynchronous APIs are becoming mainstream because we truly understand the decoupling level - and thus power and agility - it brings within our products.
+We see the need for asynchronous APIs and Apache Kafka's presence as the de facto standard for message brokering - everywhere.

 * In every business vertical: to decouple a recording action (registration, purchase, like) to a marketing reaction (CRM update, behavioral analysis, marketing notification, renewal process management, etc...)
 * In Governmental organizations: to synchronize complex and partitioned repositories using master data management and staging pipelines techniques